The Puppet Master: How Netflix TV series reveals the shocking tale of fake MI5 agent

-The popularity of true crime documentaries on streaming service Netflix has risen considerably in the last two years – and their latest release ‘The Puppet Master, Hunting the Ultimate Conman’ looks like to kick off the new year with a bang.
+The growth of true crime documentaries on streaming giant Netflix has risen considerably in the last two years – and their latest release ‘The Puppet Master, Hunting the Ultimate Conman’ looks like to kick off the new year with a bang.

 Netflix’s latest true crime edition focuses on conman Robert Hendy-Freegard, who became famous after using a fake identify as an MI5 officer in order to trick people into handing over their lives and their hard earned cash.